riverrun/bcrypt_elixir/README.md

 the `$2b$` and `$2a$` prefixes.
 For advice on how to use hashes with the `$2y$` prefix, see [this issue](https://github.com/riverrun/comeonin/issues/103).

-## Changes in version 2

-In version 2.0, bcrypt_elixir has been updated to implement the Comeonin and Comeonin.PasswordHash behaviours.

-It now has the following two additional convenience functions:

-* `add_hash/2`
-  * same as `Comeonin.Bcrypt.add_hash/2` in Comeonin version 4
-  * hashes a password and returns a map with the password hash
-* `check_pass/3`
-  * same as `Comeonin.Bcrypt.check_pass/3` in Comeonin version 4
-  * takes a user struct and password as input and verifies the password

 ## Installation

 1. Add `:bcrypt_elixir` to the `deps` section of your `mix.exs` file: